alidasdan/hypergraph-partitioning-algorithms/README.md

 hypergraphs under the 'input' directory.
 The result will be a 'pass' or a 'fail'.

+The output you expect to see with 'make test' is shown in 'doc/make_test.out'.

 ## HOW TO CLEAN

 Under 'src', type 'make clean' to clean all temporary files including the object files and the executables.

+The output you expect to see with 'make clean' is shown in 'doc/make_clean.out'.

 ## INPUT FILE FORMAT